joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

    sudo gitlab-rake gitlab:db:configure
    ```

-   This operation requires configuring the Rails node to connect to the primary database
+   Note that this requires the Rails node to be configured to connect to the primary database
    directly, [bypassing PgBouncer](../postgresql/pgbouncer.md#procedure-for-bypassing-pgbouncer).
    After migrations have completed, you must configure the node to pass through PgBouncer again.